cj123/iKeyHelper/README.md

 * various parts of **Cygwin**
 * ideviceinfo and dll's from **libimobiledevice**

-If you want to use iKeyHelper, you must first collect these parts - as a general guidance, you can find the required .exe's in tools.txt.
+If you want to use iKeyHelper, you must first collect these parts - as a general guidance, you can find the required .exe's in resources/tools.txt.

 Also, you need iTunes, libusb (and device filters installed for each mode) for iKeyHelper to function properly.

 ## License

-**iKeyHelper** is licensed under the GNU GPLv3.
+**iKeyHelper** is licensed under the GNU GPL v3.
 See the LICENSE file for more information.